 How to create a line chart

-1. Preparing and importing the data
+Preparing and importing the data

 You can copy & paste data from Excel or the web, or upload your own CSV files.
 For example, here is the dataset that powers the chart of Apple's sales above the line.
-Your dataset should be formatted as follows.
+Your dataset should be formatted as following:

-- One header row containing labels
+- Ensure there is one header row containing labels

-2. Check & Describe
+Check & Describe

-Finally, make sure that the box "First row as lable" is ticked so that Datawrapper correctly assigns the values to the labels.
+Finally, make sure that the box "First row as label" is ticked so that Datawrapper correctly assigns the values to the labels.
 Click on "Proceed" and Datawrapper will take you to the next step.